 This grant is in honor of the 15 founders of the school.
-It is intended for college freshmen that belong to the topmost 15 places based on the raw scores they attained in the DDC Scholarship Examination.
-There are two categories: Founders' Memorial Scholars (those who belong to the top five places of the scholarship examination); and, Founders Scholars for Merit (those who copped the 6th to 15th places).
+It is intended for college freshmen that belong to the topmost 15 places based on the criteria.
+There are two categories: Founders' Memorial Scholars (those who belong to the top five places); and, Founders Scholars for Merit (those who copped the 6th to 15th places).
 The grant may be availed by the grantee during the first semester only.
-However, it is renewable in the succeeding semester if the scholar's academic performance during the first semester meets the requirements for renewal covered by the scholarship contract.
+However, it is renewable in the succeeding semester if the scholar's academic performance during the first semester meets the requirements for renewal covered by the scholarship agreement.